polodev/datawookie/content/blog/2017-10-07-osrm-with-docker.md

 $ docker run -p 5000:5000 -v `pwd`:/data osrm:latest map.xml
 {{< /highlight >}}

 The image exposes the service on port 5000, which is mapped to port 5000 on the host.
-Now go ahead an submit requests!
+Now go ahead and submit requests!